sotopia-lab/cotomata/evaluation/README.md

 # Evaluation Set-up Guide

 ## Set-up
-Make sure you are in the 'evaluation' directory.
+Make sure you are in the 'evaluation' directory:
 ```
 cd evaluation
 ```